junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam answers, "I'm Sam, this is Dean.
 We're looking for Nick, too.
 Who are you?"

-"Sarah," the woman answers, "and this is Teddy.
+"Sarah," the woman answers dreamily, "and this is Teddy.
 Please tell me what's happening."
 Her tone is terrified, but nothing hateful or outrageous as they usually seen in vengeful spirits.

 Sam exhales slowly, lowering his gun, stepping to her carefully like approaching a scared wild creature.
 "Sarah, it might be a little difficult to take, but, uh... you are dead, and now a ghost."
 He exchanges an unnerving look with Dean, waiting.